 Limitations of the ROI Calculator

-Moreover, there are different ways to define profit (e.g., controllable profit, before/after-tax).
+Moreover, there are different ways to define the profit (e.g., controllable profit, before/after-tax).
 These discrepancies can also lead to data inaccuracies and make the ROI calculator generate unreliable results.

 What Is a Good ROI?

 But there is more to it than that.
 To understand if the obtained ROI is sufficient, you also need to consider the risk tolerance of your company and the time necessary to generate the profit.
-Risk tolerance means the degree of variability the company is ready to bear in its financial planning.
+Risk tolerance is the degree of variability the company is ready to bear in its financial planning.
 Investors who don’t like to risk will be willing to have lower ROI for fewer risks.
 For them, such a return on investment is considered “good.”

 You should also factor in the industry where your company operates.
 Even though the average ROI is 10% annually, you should not consider it a reference.
 For example, the return on investment is usually much higher in the tech field, while for utilities, the 10% threshold is almost impossible to achieve.